Customer: Haysys Ltd

 With airspace congestion increasing, the focus on aircraft safety is a top priority for airport operators.
 Engineering company Haysys needed to understand whether an aircraft can be detected by ground control stations using direction finders.

 To maintain safety, Haysys requested ATDI produce coverage predictions for seven airports across Belgium, using a 10W transmitters at different heights (1,000 ft, 1,500 ft and 4,500ft).
 These heights replicated the aircraft at the various stages of take-off and landing, as well as those en route.

 At project kick-off, ATDI created high-resolution map data sets for the proposed airports, to model the coverage in HTZ Communications.
-The map data was imported into HTZ Communications, ATDI’s radio planning tool, and used to create coverage plots for each site at the given heights.
+The map data was imported into HTZ Communications, ATDI’s radio planning tool, to create coverage plots for each site at the given heights.